Dynamsoft/barcode-reader-javascript/README.md

 ## License Activation

 It takes several steps to activate a purchased license, the following steps assume you have already acquired a commercial license from Dynamsoft.
-If you haven't done so, you can purchase [here](https://www.dynamsoft.com/Secure/Barcode-Reader-BuyIt.aspx).
+If you haven't done so yet, you can purchase a license [here](https://www.dynamsoft.com/Secure/Barcode-Reader-BuyIt.aspx).

 * **Step One** : Create a Dynamsoft account

-  If you don't have an account yet, sign up [here](https://www.dynamsoft.com/CustomerPortal/Account/Registration.aspx), make sure to use the same email that was registered for the purchase.
+  If you don't have an Dynamsoft account, sign up [here](https://www.dynamsoft.com/CustomerPortal/Account/Registration.aspx).
+Be sure to use the same email that was registered for the purchase.

 * **Step Two** : Log into Dynamsoft Customer Portal